typebytes/angular-checklist/content/performance/use-aot-compilation.md

   url: https://twitter.com/mgechev
 ---

+**Note**: Starting from Angular v9 AOT compiler is the default one, so if you're on Angular v9+ you need to do nothing.

 # Problem

 The biggest part of the code that we ship to the browser when we use Angular is the compiler.
 The compiler is needed to transform our HTML-like templates to Javascript.
 This is doesn't only has a negative impact on the bundle size but also on the performance as this process is computationally expensive.